ljonesdesign/161-recitations/docs/11-data-display.md

 There are a lot of steps in creating a chart in Excel, but once you get the idea of how and why, it only takes a short time to make a chart and is very, very easy.

 Here is the [zoom video from last semester](https://opal.ils.unc.edu/~lblakej/task04-videos) if you want to get an overview before class.
-The Worksheet tab names are different, but the charts are the same.
+I forgot to make a duplicate of the 10-KOREANWAR_STATE and rename it 16-CHARTDATA, but all the other steps are demonstrated.

 [Charts 2019 Spring](https://opal.ils.unc.edu/~lblakej/task04-videos/2019-spring-charts-zoom.mp4 ':include :type=iframe')